Oroskan/SETAP-CW-documentation/docs/source/settings.rst

 settings_menu.dart
 ==================

-This module implements a dynamic and theme-aware **Settings Menu** page using `flutter_settings_screens`, `ValueNotifier`, and Flutter widgets.
-It supports dark mode toggling, user profile settings, and preferences such as push notifications.
+Here we implemented a dynamic and theme-aware **Settings Menu** page using `flutter_settings_screens`, `ValueNotifier`, and Flutter widgets.
+It supports the dark mode toggle, user profile settings, and preferences e.g. push notifications.

-Initialization
+Initialisation
 --------------

 .. code-block:: dart